Dolgaš

 Dolgaš (Долгаш, Dolgaş) is a village in the municipality of Centar Župa, North Macedonia.

 Demographics

+Dolgaš (Dulgash) is recorded in the Ottoman defter of 1467 as a village in the vilayet of Upper Dibra, part of the timar of Muhidin.
+The settlement had a total of 2 households with the anthroponymy attested being of a mixed Albanian-Slavic character.

-The village is inhabited by a Turkish speaking population consisting of Turks.
+The village is inhabited by a Turkish speaking population consisting of Turks (Torbeši).

 According to the 2002 census, the village had a total of 123 inhabitants.
 Ethnic groups in the village include: